 - Think about the risks.
 Will your data be held safely and securely?
 Is your chosen cloud computing supplier reliable and experienced?
 With data security a serious concern, it's vital you choose a reputable service that employs robust cyber security measures and is compliant with GDPR.

 - Choose the right partner.
 Don't judge on cost alone.
-Choose your supplier with the same care you would pick any other key supplier.
+Choose your suppliers with the same care you would pick any other key provider.
 Check what level of service they guarantee, what support is available and when, how will they monitor your service and – crucially – how and where your data is stored and protected.

 - Decide what service level agreement (SLA) you need.
 If you'll be relying on cloud computing, you need it to be reliable.
 An SLA guarantees a certain level of availability and how quickly you'll get a response in the event of any problems.

-Once you have considered the points above, you should be in a position to say how cloud computing can help your business and how to go about implementing it in a way that eliminates risks, minimises disruption and maximises your return on investment.
+Once you have considered the points above, you should be able to assess just how much cloud computing can help your business.
+You’ll also have the basis of an implementation roadmap, enabling you to adopt cloud software in a way that eliminates risks, minimises disruption and maximises your return on investment.

 Browse topics: The internet